WILDLIFE-OBSERVERS WALKING SAFARI IN ZIMBABWE

 African Safari Walks guides avid wildlife-observers on a walking safari to methodically use optics and survey wildlife landscapes to find camouflaged birds and mammals to approach and observe the species creating an immersive close-encounter wildlife observation experience.
 Birds and mammals disguise their presence through disruptive or concealment coloration, which is a survival trait against their enemies to remain undetected and alive.

-Optics give the bright and crisp image in our quest to immerse wildlife-observers into birds and mammals through observation.
-The Walking safari guide and wildlife-observers will repeatedly step out of the game-drive vehicle to walk into wildlife landscapes performing methodical grid-spotting using optics in order to locate the birds and mammals.
+Optics produce the bright and crisp image in our quest to immerse wildlife-observers into birds and mammals through observation.
+The Walking safari guide and wildlife-observers will repeatedly step out of the game-drive vehicle to walk into wildlife landscapes performing methodical grid-glassing using optics to locate the birds and mammals.
 Optics are an essential and integral component of this immersive wildlife observing walking safari therefore, wildlife-observers require optics that will deliver perfect image clarity and detail when spotting or observing birds and mammals.

 STEP OUT OF THE SAFARI VEHICLE TO WALK AND APPROACH WILDLIFE ON FOOT